-If one has fluoride added to their water supply, and access to abundant and cheap energy, and they feel that this is an energy use their conscience can justify, I believe the ultimate water purification method would be a distiller, like these made by AquaNui: https://myaquanui.com/?a_aid=806874
+If one has fluoride added to their water supply, and access to abundant and cheap energy, and if they feel that this is an energy use their conscience can justify, and a system with the least maintenance is desired, a distiller like the AquaNui might be an okay option: https://myaquanui.com/?a_aid=806874

 AquaNui’s distillers are made in the USA.
 I would like to ask them where they source the materials as well.

 In a newsletter from Berkey New Millenium Concepts I received recently, I read that distillers can only effectively remove pesticides of the distiller is properly equipped with a gas vent — that distillers don’t remove chlorine, chlorine byproducts, some VOCs, certain herbicides and other chemicals with boiling points lower than or near that of water, and that contaminants that easily turn into gases (gasoline components or radon), may be retained in the water unless the system is specifically designed to remove them.